yamak/axi-nodes/README.md

 * Well documented.

-* For now, only AXI4-Lite Slave and Master nodes have been developed.
+* For now, AXI4-FULL not yet been developed

 ## Examples